NikosMav/Compilers-2/README.md

 ## License

-This project is for educational use only and is part of the coursework for _Κ24 System Programming_ at _DiT, NKUA_.
+This project is for educational use only and is part of the coursework for _Κ31 Compilers_ at _DiT, NKUA_.